Olivier-Boudeville/OSDL-Orge/src/doc/elements/creatures/characters/skills/Orge-skills.rst

 Note that the discussion is based on whether a challenge is difficult or not, not on whether succeeding can be interesting or not.

+Finally, for a creature there is no point in performing the same action again and again (either manually or automatically thanks to macros): the creature will soon be exhausted and moreover the repetitions will be less and less effective.

 See also: `Age vs Skills Trade-Off`_.